-- 11.6.1 We take the following steps to minimise or prevent the risk of child-on-child abuse: - Promoting an open and honest environment where children feel safe and confident to share their concerns and worries including use of class 'worry monsters' - Using assemblies to outline acceptable and unacceptable behaviour - Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Ensuring that the school is well supervised, especially in areas where children might be vulnerable. - Providing extra pastoral and play provision for all children and target those most in need, these include lunch club, art club and outdoor TA led sports and games - Full time pastoral worker to offer social groups to support amicable play and positive relationships.
+We take the following steps to minimise or prevent the risk of child-on-child abuse: amend or add to the points below as required:

+- 15.6.1 Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - 15.6.2 Using assemblies to outline acceptable and unacceptable behaviour - 15.6.3 Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - 15.6.4 Ensuring that the school is well supervised, especially in areas where children might be vulnerable. - 15.7 Investigating allegations:
-11.7 Investigating allegations

-- 11.7.1 All allegations of child-on-child abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows: - Gather information children and staff will be spoken with immediately to gather relevant information. - Decide on action - if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
+All allegations of child-on-child abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows:

+- 15.7.1 Gather information children and staff will be spoken with immediately to gather relevant information. - 15.7.2 Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
 The DSL will then work with children's social care to decide on next steps, which may include contacting the police.
-In other cases, we may follow our behaviour policy alongside this Child Protection and Safeguarding Policy. - Inform parents we will usually discuss concerns with the parents.
-However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on the school's child protection and safeguarding systems and/or in the child's separate child protection file.
-The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome. - 11.7.2 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2023.
+In other cases, we may follow our behaviour policy alongside this Child Protection and Safeguarding Policy. - 15.7.3 Inform parents we will usually discuss concerns with the parents.
+However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - 15.7.4 Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on the school's child protection and safeguarding systems and/or in the child's separate child protection file.
+The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome. - 15.8 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2024. - 15.9 Children can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
+To ensure children can report their concerns easily, the school has the following system in place for children to confidently report abuse: